-One of the biggest fears many writers have is the fear of not getting it right.
+One of the biggest fears many writers have is the fear that what they’ve written isn’t good.
 Often times, this anxiety can be so debilitating that the story grinds to a halt, the author unable to progress because the story’s current status isn’t perfect (perfection is a myth btw, but that’s a post for another time).
 The purpose of this post is to assure my fellow writers that there is a way to escape the incapacitating fear of imperfection.
 I call it ‘the MultiVerse.’

 The multiVerse is the multitude of universes created by alternate versions of the same story.
 Here’s how it works: any time I feel like something I’m working on is less than perfect crap, I either make a new document where I copy and paste a specific section, or ‘Save As’ and create a whole new draft.
 Now I’m free to beat, bludgeon, and disembowel the scene I’m working on without fear of harming a single ‘verse’ in the original version.
 Heaven forbid the new draft ends up worse than the original, I just start over again with another draft in another alternate universe.